-While you can puree in a food processor or blender, I prefer a hand blender right in the soup pot (so you don’t have to transfer hot soup).
+While you can puree in a food processor or blender, I prefer a hand/immersion blender right in the soup pot (so you don’t have to transfer hot soup).

 Serve and top with green chile, freshly ground pepper to taste, with coconut milk drizzle or dollop of sour cream & sprinkle of toasted almonds, pepitas or sunflower seeds.

 Serve piping hot!
 Delicious with sourdough bread; steamed broccoli drizzled in olive oil and a pat of butter; and with quality protein.